Home Lessons Tutorials Links Books About Us Site Map

 President Ronald Reagan was twice named "Man of the Year" by Time Magazine.

 Ronald loved to ride horses and tend his ranch.
 He had a King Charles Spaniel named Rex.
+(He spent 345 days of his presidency on his ranch.)

 In his retirement years he was diagnosed as having Alzheimer's Disease.